Step 4: Request for Repurchase or Replacement

 - That the defect or condition still exists.

 Your request form or letter must be sent by certified mail, return receipt requested, to the manufacturer at the address provided in the owner’s manual.
 After the manufacturer signs for the certified letter acknowledging receipt, the Post Office will send you a green certification card which you should keep with your records.

 Important note to consumers with

 If you are filing a claim for a motor home or a conversion van, you would also write a letter or use the Replacement or Repurchase Request form.
 Your request must be sent to all known manufacturers of the motor home or conversion van, including both the vehicle and the chassis, regardless of which manufacturer is responsible under the warranty for repairing the defect.
-You should call the Governor’s Office of Consumer Protection if you have any questions about this procedure.
+You should call the Georgia Department of Law's Consumer Protection Unit if you have any questions about this procedure.

 What happens after I send my request for repurchase or replacement of my vehicle?